-This discussion will define radicular symptoms and explore why they occur.
+This discussion will define radicular symptoms and explore where and why they occur.

 Radicular pain can usually be felt in the area of the back where the nerve compression is occurring, as well as in the areas of the body served by the peripheral branches of that nerve root.
 Remember, every spinal nerve root has a corresponding anatomical region which it innervates with motor ability and sensory perception.